General Information on the NJ Medicaid Application Process

 7. Additional Documentation and County Verification for Eligibility

-In addition to personal and financial data, applicants who have attempted or successfully have protected assets through planning for benefits may have to submit additional supporting information to the county social services office.
-The treatment of these additional supporting documents may vary from county to county.
+In addition to personal and financial data, applicants who attempt to protect assets through planning for benefits may have to submit additional supporting information to the county social services office.
+The treatment of these additional documents varies from county to county.
 For instance, both a husband and wife may present prepaid funerals as non-countable assets.
-Care Agreements and Caregiver Affidavits which help applicants protect assets without triggering penalties, must also be submitted to support an application, but their treatment will vary as with other financial data and the county accepting the application.
-Trusts that have been established may also have to be submitted to the welfare office since they may affect benefits eligibility, depending upon their provisions.
+Care Agreements and Caregiver Affidavits which help applicants protect assets without triggering penalties, must also be submitted to support an application, but each may be treated different as with other financial data by the county accepting the application.
+Trusts that have been established may also have to be submitted to the welfare office since they may affect benefit eligibility, depending upon their terms.

 8. Enforcing the Applicant’s Rights for Eligibility to Receive NJ Medicaid

 Applicants should be aware of their federal rights to a prompt decision of their application.
-Enforcing the federally mandated deadline of 90 days found in the Code of Federal Regulations, and the state deadlines of the State of New Jersey (in New Jersey, the recommended processing time is 30 days) can be done through a fair hearing, which is a proceeding before an administrative law judge.
+Enforcing the federally mandated deadline of 90 days found in the Code of Federal and State Regulations, (in New Jersey, the recommended processing time is 30 days) can be done through a fair hearing, which is a proceeding before an administrative law judge.
 These hearings are often used to expedite the decision making process of the county and state welfare agencies.
-Individuals who do not exercise their federal and state rights to a prompt decision on their Medicaid applications might otherwise find themselves waiting over a year to learn whether their nursing home bills, which had been accruing, will be covered by the benefits programs.
+Individuals who do not exercise their federal and state rights to a prompt decision on their Medicaid applications might otherwise find themselves waiting up to one (1) year to learn whether their nursing home bills, which had been accruing, will be covered by the benefits programs.